What is the Cost? Is there Financial Assistance?

 - the benefits you will receive from working for a major corporation or government agency

-- the once-in-a-lifetime experience of living and working in our nation’s capital or abroad
+- the once-in-a-lifetime experience of living and working in our nation’s capital

 - the invaluable hands-on experience, and the important contacts you will make during your internship.

 - Plus, you will be receiving 9-12 credit hours towards your degree.